 When conflicts between parent and child arise, this does not mean the child is bad, and it does not mean the parent or parents are bad.
 It just means they are different.
 That is what conflict is, two opposing forces colliding.
 When these collisions occur they often leave both child and parent feeling embattled, and sad (Gerard, Krishnakumar, & Buehler, 2006).
 This is what happens when there is a rift between two people who love one another.
-Parents tend to carry the burden of guilt following conflicts, and may feel they are horrible parents because of the conflict.
+Parents tend to carry the burden of guilt following conflicts, and may in turn feel they are horrible parents.
 Feeling guilt is nonproductive and may further harm the relationship between parent and child.

 Parents sometimes resist going to counseling for parent-child conflicts because they fear they will be harshly judged.
 However, the role of the counselor is to work with the parent, not against them.
 Therapists are aware that the parent is the one who has the most power to bring positive change.
 They see the parent's wellbeing as a crucial part of a peaceful home environment.

 There was a time when counseling for parent-child conflict began with the child.
 The child might go to a therapist for play therapy or even individual counseling.
-While some children still need to go to counseling in certain instances, therapy for parent-child conflicts is now typically focused on the parent.
-This makes abundant sense, because the parent has greater capacity to make changes that are reasoned and beneficial.
+While some children still need to go to counseling in certain instances, therapy for parent-child conflicts is now typically focused on the parentbecause the parent has the greater capacity to make changes that are reasoned and beneficial.

 Parents are often so worry-worn and overstressed that they need a few sessions to learn how to be gentle with themselves as they deal with the tense conflicts at home.
 As the guilt begins to ease, they often start seeing hope where they once saw despair.
 The conflict may diminish somewhat at this point, because the parent is more relaxed and positive already.

 The parent learns about herself or himself as well as their child.
-The counselor can help them identify problems that the child may not yet be able to understand.
+The counselor can help them identify problems that the child may not yet be able to understand their own emotions or behaviors.
 Since the parent is presumably more mature and has more life experience, it is usually easier for the parent to look at the conflict objectively when guided by a knowledgeable therapist than it would be for the child.